 - 300 grams (1 1/2 cups) granulated sugar

 - 35 grams (1/4 cup) light brown sugar

 - Confectioner's sugar (optional)

-Unwrap the Daims and chop them roughly with a knife, not too thinly: you want Daims chunks, not Daims powder.
-In a medium mixing-bowl, sift together the flour, baking powder, baking soda, salt, nutmeg and almond flour.
+- In a medium mixing bowl, sift together the flour, baking powder, baking soda, salt, nutmeg and almond flour.
 In a smaller bowl, toss the chopped Daims with a tablespoon of the flour mixture.

-Add the flour mixture in three additions, alternating them with the yogurts in two additions, beginning and ending with the flour mixture.
+- Add the flour mixture in three additions, alternating with the yogurt in two additions, beginning and ending with the flour mixture.
 Avoid overmixing the batter.
 Stir in the chopped Daims, and pour the batter into the cake pan, leveling the surface with a spatula.

-[Recipe adapted from Lisa Yockelson's Buttercrunch almond tea cake, in her book Baking by Flavor]
+Adapted from Lisa Yockelson's Buttercrunch almond tea cake, in her book Baking by Flavor.